survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 [require.context](https://webpack.js.org/configuration/entry-context/#context) provides a general form of code splitting.
 Let's say you are writing a static site generator on top of webpack.
 You could model your site contents within a directory structure by having a `./pages/` directory which would contain the Markdown files.

 Each of these files would have a YAML frontmatter for their metadata.
 The url of each page could be determined based on the filename and mapped as a site.
-To model the idea using `require.context`, you could end up with code like this:
+To model the idea using `require.context`, you could end up with code as below:

 ```javascript
 // Process pages through `yaml-frontmatter-loader` and `json-loader`.